localguy009/GRC-Portfolio/AWS/AdminAccessReview/README.md

 - Retrieves all users assigned to that group
 - Prints each username to the console

-This allows security teams to quickly confirm who holds elevated permissions in an AWS environment.
+This allows you to quickly confirm who holds elevated permissions in an AWS environment.

 ---